İttihadism: Nation in arms

-A major factor in Unionist thinking was the "devaluation of life", the belief that eastern peoples like the Japanese and the Turks attached no value to human life including their own, and unlike the westerners who allegedly clung pathetically to their lives when confronted with danger, easterners supposedly died willingly and happily for the cause.
-The Unionists intended to emulate the Japanese example by creating a militaristic educational system designed to make every man a soldier and every woman into essentially a soldier-making machine; the concept of jihad would play the same role in motivating the Turkish soldier to fight and die for the caliph (regarded as Allah's representative on the Earth) as bushido did for the Japanese soldier to die for his emperor (regarded by the Japanese as a living god).
-Ultimately for the Unionists, war was a test of wills, and the side that had the stronger will and hence lesser fear of death would always prevail, and as an eastern people who supposedly cared nothing for the value of human life, the Unionists believed that the Turks had an innate advantage over the decadent west.
-It was accepted by the Unionists that provided that an eastern army had the same level of training and technology as a western army, the eastern army had the advantage because of their greater will to win.
-It was believed by the Unionists that the combination of German training and weapons together with the greater willingness to die motivated by their own superior Islamic and Turkish traditions would make the Ottoman military invincible in war.
-Past Ottoman victories over western nations like those over the Serbs at Kosovo in 1389, which ended Serbia as an independent kingdom; over the French, Hungarian, German and other Christian knights at Nicopolis in 1396, which crushed the crusade proclaimed by Pope Boniface IX; the fall of Constantinople in 1453 which ended the eastern Roman Empire; and the Battle of Mohacs in 1526 which led to conquest of Hungary were used by the Unionists to argue that the Turks were naturally the greatest soldiers in the world and were much superior to western soldiers.
-As it were, the Turks had in the viewpoint of the Unionists become lazy since those glorious days, and what the Turks needed now was a series of reforms to allow the Turkish society to become the "nation in arms".
+A major factor in CUP thinking was the "devaluation of life", the belief that Eastern peoples like the Japanese and the Turks attached no value to human life, including their own, and so supposedly died willingly and happily for the cause.
+That was supposed to be unlike Western people, who allegedly clung pathetically to their lives when confronted with danger.
+The CUP intended to emulate the Japanese example by creating a militaristic educational system designed to make every man a soldier and every woman into essentially a soldier-making machine; the concept of jihad would play the same role in motivating the Turkish soldier to fight and die for the caliph (regarded as Allah's representative on the Earth) as bushido did for the Japanese soldier to die for his emperor (regarded by the Japanese as a living god).

+Ultimately for the CUP, war was a test of wills, and the side that had the stronger will would always prevail.
+The CUP rconsidered the Turks as an eastern people that supposedly cared nothing for the value of human life and so would have an innate advantage over the decadent West.
+The CUP thought that an eastern army with the same level of training and technology as a western army had the advantage because of its greater will to win.
+It believed that the combination of German training and weapons and the greater willingness to die, which was motivated by its own superior Islamic and Turkish traditions, would make the Ottoman military invincible in war.
+Past Ottoman victories over western nations, like those over the Serbs at Kosovo in 1389, which ended Serbia as an independent kingdom; over the French, Hungarian, German and other Christian knights at Nicopolis in 1396, which crushed the crusade proclaimed by Pope Boniface IX; the Fall of Constantinople in 1453, which ended the eastern Roman Empire; and the Battle of Mohacs in 1526, which led to conquest of Hungary, were used by the CUP to argue that the Turks were naturally the greatest soldiers in the world, much superior to western soldiers.
+The Turks had, according to the CUP, become lazy since those glorious days and needed now a series of reforms to allow Turkish society to become the "nation in arms".